 So yesterday, I mourned.
 I mourned the loss of the first truly multi-tasking operating system, the original cards UI (and not just the cards that Apple and Android have now ripped off but also Card Stacks), Synergy and Just Type, I mourned my wireless charging with the awesome Touchstone, notifications at the bottom of the screen, Touch to Share, the massive homebrew community (and all their awesome patches) and more!

 Android and Apple have both come a long way in ripping off many of the features found in WebOS but to this day they still do not hold a candle to the innovation and foresight that Palm had in their WebOS devices and operating system.
-I know the chances are slim that Palm will ever return to its glory but I hope for the day where I can one day begin celebrating 2009-06-06 as more than the day my wife graduated from high school.
+I know the chances are slim that Palm will ever return to its glory but I hope for the day where I can one day begin celebrating 2009-06-06 again.

 Roy likes to dabble in all things Android and contributes everywhere he can.
 He owns the site rwilco12.com and its accompanying forum, he develops his own apps and ROM’s, is a Moderator and Recognized Developer on XDA-Developers.com and is the VP of Public Relations for AndroidFileHost.com.